-‘We think it’s wonderful how the British people will so easily open up their purse and put a pound in, we appreciate it so much’.
+‘I think it’s wonderful how the British people will so easily open up their purse and put a pound in, we appreciate it so much’.